 To that end, the developers have worked closely with the municipality.
 “Our very earliest conversations were about how we can bring water up to the Base and deal with wastewater.
 We have kept a close eye on the master servicing plan(s) the county is currently undertaking, and the important engineering studies it has commissioned.”

 “The county is doing a great deal of work, and has done a great deal of work, to make sure it can upfront the services that will be required to develop this site.”

 To “upfront” means ensuring all the services required for development – water, and basic infrastructure like roads and sidewalks, as well as police, schools, ambulances — are pre-paid through a regime of development charges.

-The developer pays these charges in advance, to ensure all the services can be built without the municipality going into debt.
+The developer pays these charges in advance, to ensure the infrastructure it requires, such as roads, sewers, watermains and sidewalks, can be built without the municipality going into debt.
 Later, those upfront payments are credited back to the developer.
 In the end, the developer carries roughly 75 per cent of the costs to develop.

 “It’s an incredible tool for municipalities to be able to use,” notes Ms. De Gasperis.
-“The County won an award for its work on using development charges to fund new development up front.”
+“The County won an award for its work on using Upfronting Agreements to fund infrastructure for new development in Wellington.”

-The consortium is hoping for a decision on the Regional Master Servicing Plan, which is investigating running a pipe under the Millennium trail to bring water from Wellington to Picton, by the end of the year.
-The Base developers envision connecting a trunk line to that pipe to divert water up to the Base.
+The consortium is hoping for a decision on the Regional Master Servicing Plan by the end of the year.
+The County is considering running a pipe under the Millennium trail to bring water from Wellington to the Picton Reservoir by the end of the year.

 Like everything else underway here, it’s quite a project.
 An official plan amendment application should arrive at Shire Hall this fall.